material-motion/material-motion/specifications/transition_director.md

     TransitionDirector: Director {
     }

+**Subclassing**: This class is expected to be subclassed.

+The sub-class is expected to implement

+Example pseudo-code:

+    TransitionDirector: Director {
+    }

 **Left/right side**: Transition directors think in terms of left and right *sides* of the transition.

 TODO: Diagrams.